j2sleek/Server-Deployment-and-Containerization/README.md

 6. Create a CodeBuild stage which will build, test, and deploy your code

 For more detail about each of these steps, see the project lesson.

+## Project Secrets
+Project secrets which are included in the .env_file are listed below as recommended by the reviewer

+1. JWT_SECRET='myjwtsecret'
+2. LOG_LEVEL=DEBUG